PrincetonUniversity/SPEC/Utilities/SPEC_HDF5_output_verification.md

 > popd
 ```

-3. build SPEC from the master branch at the commit from where "issue68" was branched off:
+3. build SPEC from the `master` branch at the commit from where `issue68` was branched off:
 ```
 > git clone git@github.com:PrincetonUniversity/SPEC.git src/SPEC_master
 > pushd src/SPEC_master